Sintexer/learning-path/01 - AWS/AWS Compute/AWS Serverless/AWS Lambda function development.md

 ## Handler method

 The Lambda function handler is the method in your function code that processes events.
 When your function is invoked, Lambda runs the handler method.
 When the handler exits or returns a response, it becomes available to handle another event.
-The handler method takes two objects – the **event object**  and the **context object (optional)**.
+The handler method takes two objects – the **[[AWS Lambda function#Event|event object]]**  and the **context object (optional)**.

-###  Event

-The **event** object differs in structure and contents, depending on which event source created it.

 ### Context

 The **context** object allows your function code to interact with the Lambda execution environment.
 At minimum context contains the elements: